Solander’s Trivia Shell

 Solander’s Trivia Shell, Pusula solandri.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 1.6 cm (0.6 inches) x 1.2 cm (0.5 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Solander’s Trivia, Pusula solandri (Gray, 1832), is a gastropod mollusk that is a member of the Triviidae Family of Trivias.
-They are also known as the False Cowry, the Sea Button and Solander’s Coffee-bean.
-The shells have an internal spire, the central ribs end in knobs at the furrow on the dorsal apex of the body whorl, and the aperture is fairly straight and toothed on both lips.
+Description: Solander’s Trivia Shells are coffee bean-shaped.
+They have an internal spire.
+The central ribs end in knobs at the furrow on the dorsal apex of the body whorl.
+The aperture is fairly straight and toothed on both lips.
 They are a light brown or light gray in color and some have a pinkish tinge; the central ribs end in lighter colored knobs.
+When actively feeding the mollusk’s soft mantle sides emerge and join together at the mid-line of the back.
+The exposed mantle is soft gray with warty brown bumps.
 Solander’s Trivia Shells reach a maximum of 2.2 cm (0.9 inches) in length and 1.6 cm (0.6 inches) in height.
+Solander’s Trivial is very similar to the Coffee Bean Shell, Pusula californiana (smaller, purplish, with ribs that cross the midline).

-Synonyms include Cypraea solandri, Pasula padreserrai, and Trivia solandri.
+Synonyms: Cypraea solandri, Pasula padreserrai, and Trivia solandri.